 Oh yeah, pardner!
 You’ll take to these cowboy beans like a horse takes to water!
 You’ll think you’re out on the prairie sitting by the chuck wagon after a long day of rustling steer.
 Pinto beans in a sauce of coffee and BBQ sauce, the smoky goodness of a ham shank, and plenty of your favorite toppings.
 These cowboy beans don’t have to be a side dish, they’re a meal by themselves.

 You won’t be learning anything while you’re eating these cowboy beans.
 Why is that?
 Well, because like the old cowboy saying goes, “you ain’t learning while your mouth’s a jawwin'”.
 Or something like that.
 You certainly won’t be telling a long tale about the calf you saved down by Dry Gulch.
 You’ll be too busy eating.
 You will be telling the chuck wagon cook that he’s a genius, though.
+It’s probably the same cook that came up with Cowboy pasta.

 - 1 pound dried pinto beans